Resurrection Life Series 3 : “Resurrection Life”

 We are called to make room for Christ in our lives today, surrendering our need for control and allowing our lives to become places where others encounter the transformative power of Jesus.

-This inspiring Sunday message, "Don't Count Out Who Heaven Is Counting On," weaves together powerful testimonies and scriptural lessons to encourage listeners as they approach the Christmas season.
+This inspiring Sunday message weaves together powerful testimonies and scriptural lessons to encourage listeners that those who feel unseen are often the very ones God chooses to reveal His glory.
 The central theme is that God often chooses those who are overlooked, underestimated, or consider themselves insignificant, empowering them for His unique purposes.
-Drawing from the stories of Gideon, David, and the young boy who gave his loaves and fishes, the speaker illustrates that God's calling is not based on outward qualifications but on the willingness to say "yes" in obedience and surrender.
+Drawing from the stories of Gideon, David, and the young boy who gave his loaves and fishes, Pastor Joel Khouri illustrates that God's calling is not based on outward qualifications but on the willingness to say "yes" in obedience and surrender.
 Modern-day stories, like missionary David Livingstone's deliverance, underscore how hidden acts of faith and intercession have world-changing impact.
 The message closes by reminding the congregation that everyone, regardless of their perceived status, is counted on by Heaven to bring light to the world and walk in the identity God gives them.:

 The Dwelling Place Of Praise